Best Blu-ray Copy Software

 1) Cloner — Exact, Structural Preservation (1:1)

-- Output: Produces an identical disc image (ISO/folder) or a disc-to-disc clone.
-It preserves menus, chapters, branching, all audio/subtitle streams, and authoring logic entirely.
+• Output: Creates an identical disc image (ISO/folder) or a disc-to-disc clone.
+All menus, chapters, branching, audio/subtitle streams, and authoring logic are fully preserved.

-- Best For: Archiving reference editions, maintaining 3D authoring, and preserving titles where the authored experience (like multi-cut releases and elaborate extras) adds value.
+• Best For: Ideal for archiving reference editions, maintaining 3D authoring, and preserving titles where the authored experience, such as multi-cut releases and elaborate extras, is valuable.

 🗝️Related Product: Blue-Cloner, etc.